Hesychius of Cazorla

 Saint Hesychius (San Isicio, San Hesiquio, San Exiquio; Saint Hisque) is venerated as the patron saint of Cazorla, Spain.

-He is one of the group of Seven Apostolic Men (siete varones apostólicos), seven Christian clerics ordained in Rome by SS Peter and Paul, and sent to evangelize Spain.
+He is one of the group of Seven Apostolic Men (siete varones apostólicos), seven Christian clerics ordained in Rome by Peter and Paul, and sent to evangelize Spain.
 Besides Hesychius, this group includes Torquatus, Caecilius, Ctesiphon, Euphrasius, Indaletius, and Secundius (Torcuato, Cecilio, Tesifonte, Eufrasio, Hesiquio y Segundo).
+The legend probably dates from the 7th century.
+In reality, there is reason to assume that the seven must have lived in the 2nd century.